alandmoore/tkautobox/README.rst

 :default: The default value to set this field to.
 Must be a valid type and value for the widget.
 :options: For "select" type fields, a list of strings to provide as options.
 For other types, this value is ignored.

-The "name" field is the only one required.  "type" defaults to "text" if omitted, and "label" defaults to using the "name" value if omitted.
+The "name" field is required for all types except "label".
+"type" defaults to "text" if omitted, and "label" defaults to using the "name" value if omitted.

 loginbox()